Package insert / product label

 Adrenal insufficiency: Cases of adrenal insufficiency have been reported with opioid use, more often following greater than one month of use.

 Hyperalgesia and Allodynia: Cases of hyperalgesia and allodynia have been reported with opioid therapy of any duration [see WARNINGS].

 Hypoglycemia: Cases of hypoglycemia have been reported in patients taking opioids.
 Most reports were in patients with at least one predisposing risk factor (e.g., diabetes).

 Drug Abuse and Dependence

 Abuse of Nalbuphine Hydrochloride Injection poses a risk of overdose and death.
-The risk is increased with concurrent abuse of Nalbuphine Hydrochloride Injection with alcohol and other central nervous system depressants.
+The risk is increased with concurrent use of Nalbuphine Hydrochloride Injection with alcohol and/or other CNS depressants.

 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.

-Nalbuphine Hydrochloride Injection should not be abruptly discontinued [see DOSAGE AND ADMINISTRATION].
-If Nalbuphine Hydrochloride Injection is abruptly discontinued in a physically-dependent patient, a withdrawal syndrome may occur.
-Some or all of the following can characterize this syndrome: restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
-Other signs and symptoms also may develop, including: irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.
+Nalbuphine Hydrochloride Injection should not be abruptly discontinued in a physically-dependent patient [see DOSAGE AND ADMINISTRATION].
+If Nalbuphine Hydrochloride Injection is abruptly discontinued in a physically-dependent patient, a withdrawal syndrome may occur, typically characterized by restlessness, lacrimation, rhinorrhea, perspiration, chills, myalgia, and mydriasis.
+Other signs and symptoms also may develop, including irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.